#71 Three Ways For Students & Teachers To Take Control Of Instructional Time

 Though you’re teaching has many jobs to do, their main role is to make sure you understand and are comfortable applying the content they’re teaching.
 If you are not, speak up.
 Take control of your learning.

-I’m sure what you think your teacher thinks about you and your habits in school is not what they are thinking.
-Students tend to have a very negative perspective about the views their teachers have on them and often nothing could be further from the truth.
+I'm sure what YOU think your teacher's opinion of you is, isn't at ALL what it actually is.
+Students tend to have a very negative perspective about the views their teachers have on them and often times nothing could be further from the truth.

 • Recognize your learning style